Nacsez/Visualizationizer/README.md

+5-22-24

+Added new visualization modes MirroredCenter, MirroredCorners, and Radial.
+Also adjusted sensitivity to be reactive and dialed in default values.
+Added buttons to control new modes and seems to be working smootly.
+Added ESC key to exit program.

+5-21-24

 This is a passion project intended to help teach me C# coding while giving me a light weight sound reactive viszualization program to run though a projector or on a screen.

 It requires an audio input on the device it is run on in order to generate FFT data which is then passed to the visualizers.